keeratS/445team27/notebooks/keerat/README.md

 We also noticed that the output  voltage of the oscilloscope was not stable, sometimes the waveform was interrupted by a large spike.
 These spikes varied in height and occurred infrequently and unpredictably.

+## 2/21/2022
+Today my group did our design document check where we got feedback on our design document graph from Porfessor Victoria Shao, our TA Amr, another TA David Null, and another TA.
+The feedback we received included:
+* making the block diagram more clear by providing details on the different arrows
+* looking into off the shelf chips for the capacitance sensor circuitry
+* looking into copper tape rather than copper tubing for the sensor itself
+* considering removing the processor and doing all the data analysis and storage from the ATMEGA
+* making sure the wires from the sensor to everything else are as short as possible
+* specifying how much data we expected to store on the SD card
+* adding some sort of warning to the outside of the mason bee house if it is suspected to have a parasite or other issue
+* making sure each capacitor pair has its own amplifier

 ## 2/22/2022
 Following the above procedure I collected data another time, with an even lower change in capacitance.
 Data collected is shown below.